skeoop/skeoop.github.io/javafx/WorkerThreads.md

 ## Using Hook Methods for Extra Functionality

-A **hook* method is an optional method used to add some additional functionality to existing code.
+A **hook** method is an optional method you can override to add additional functionality to existing code.
 They are often used in frameworks.

-A Worker task or service is always in one of these states:
+A Worker task is always in one of these states:

 * State.READY - ready to be executed, but not yet run
 * State.SCHEDULED - scheduled for execution but not yet running